Gems TV (UK): Gems TV 2

 Gems TV 2 launched on 12 May 2005, after replacing Gems TV's former sister channel, Snatch It!.
 During the closing down of Snatch It!, it was announced that the new channel was going to be called Gems TV Silver, after a successful trial of sterling silver jewellery a few months previous.
 However, it wasn't until launch that it was decided that Gems TV would become known as Gems TV Gold and the new channel to be simply known as Gems TV.
 After a few months into the new venture, it became apparent that the venture wasn't as successful as Gems TV Gold.
 It was then decided Gems TV Gold reverted to Gems TV and the second channel becoming known as Gems TV 2 and that both channels would show a mixture of gold and sterling silver jewellery.
-Since launch, the channel has used the same reverse auction format as Gems TV 1 and broadcast live between 8am and 2am.
-In late 2008/early 2009, the channel reduced its live hours to 3pm to 11pm.
+Since launch, the channel has used the same reverse auction format as Gems TV 1 and broadcast live between 8 am and 2 am.
+In late 2008/early 2009, the channel reduced its live hours to 3 pm to 11 pm.
 During its downtime, it simulcasted Gems TV 3.
-It was not until 2009 that Gems TV was officially referred to as Gems TV 1 and its hours were extended to 7am to 2am, despite the reduction of the live broadcasting hours on Gems TV 2.
+It was not until 2009 that Gems TV was officially referred to as Gems TV 1 and its hours were extended to 7 am to 2 am, despite the reduction of the live broadcasting hours on Gems TV 2.

 On 31 July 2009, Gems TV 2 ceased all live output and moved the pre-recorded 'Deal Of The Day' material from Gems TV 3 to Gems TV 2.
 It was then often referred to as the 'Deals Of The Day' channel.
 Officially, Gems TV 2 ceased broadcasting in January 2010, after the channel began simulcasting Gems TV 1.

 On 8 September 2010, Gems TV 2 was replaced with Jewellery Maker on Virgin Media channel 756.

 On 8 October 2010, Gems TV 2 ceased simulcasting Gems TV and was replaced by the new Coloured Rocks channel; Gem Collector.

 Gems TV 2 was previously only available on Sky, Virgin Media and via a live stream on the Gems TV website.